 You don't have to go to church if you don't want to.
 But for many of us, the Christmas season comes during the coldest, darkest part of the year, when we're all absolutely desperate for a little warmth.
 Does it really take a bunch of videogames, clothing, gadgets, and toys to warm us?
 Are we missing the point of Christmas?
 Can we do the holidays without the crazed explosion of gifts?

 Yes, we totally can.
 And for the good of our finances, we really should.

-This viewpoint can still work if you want to cut back on your holiday spending, because if you're just trying to show someone that you care, presents don't need to be expensive or even particularly useful.
+They might say this way of thinking can work even if you want to cut back on your holiday spending, because if you're just trying to show someone that you care, presents don't need to be expensive or even particularly useful.

-But if you're the receiver, would you really want another scarf to add to your scarf pile?
-Or would you rather get a shopping gift card that you can use to buy something other than a scarf?
+But if you're on the receiving end, do you really want another scarf to add to your scarf pile?
+Wouldn't you rather get a gift card that you can use to buy something other than a scarf?

 This is why "thoughtful" and "affordable" gift-giving doesn't work: because it always comes back to the dollar value and genuine usefulness of the gift.

 A smart alternative to the gifting frenzy

 The real point here is not to criticize the act and idea of gift-giving, but the (not so) smart way we tend to give presents.

 So, how can we give better gifts that will have a more economical value both for the giver and the lucky recipient?
 Here are a few pointers: